dhananjay-mk/aiomysql/README.rst

 aiomysql
 ========

-**hsfs-aiomysql** is a fork of aiomysql "driver" for accessing a `MySQL` database for Hopsworks HSFS.
-It fixes the dialect case senstive validation.
+**hsfs-aiomysql** is a fork of "aiomysql" driver for accessing a `MySQL` database for Hopsworks HSFS.
+It fixes the dialect case senstive validation for MySQL.
+WARNING: INTERNAL USE ONLY.

 Documentation